 Real-time training provides the right work instructions to the right people, at the right location at the right time improving labor flexibility and utilization

 Visibility and accessibility of work instructions create the baseline from which transportation waste can be removed - can’t fix it if you don’t know it’s broken

 Real-time awareness of what is needed, when it’s needed and where it’s needed will reduce non-value added inventory expenses

 Well designed work instructions will quickly highlight and isolate wasted motion by providing better visibility to product flow

 Well documented processes using electronic applications can guide workers through the process in the most efficient way, removing unneeded processing

-Given these facts, going paperless can have far reaching positive impacts on all aspects of the environment, and with the powerful purpose built software applications available in the marketplace today, industry has an enormous opportunity to finally rid itself of the liability, cost, and inefficiencies associated with paper driven processes.
+Given these facts, going paperless can have far-reaching positive impacts on all aspects of the environment, and with the powerful purpose-built software application available in the marketplace today, industry has an enormous opportunity to finally rid itself of the liability, cost, and inefficiencies associated with paper-driven processes.

 Happy Earth Day From Visual Knowledge Share.